wp-plugins/wp-theater/readme.txt

 = Requirements =

 1. Tested on WordPress version 3.6 and later.
 Does not support Multisite, yet
-1. PHP 5 with curl
+1. PHP 5.3 or later with curl

 = TODO FOR 1.1.0 =